sguillot/CompARE/README.md

 ## /webpage/

-Contains the queryable database and web interface.
+Contains the web app and the database interface files.